millennium164/Snell-s-Law/README.md

 # Snell-s-Law
-Calculate one of the four variables in Snell's Law, given the other three.
+Prompt for which of the variables is missing in Snell's Law, also known as Law of Refraction.
+The variables are: angle of incidence; angle of refraction; refractive index of first medium; refractive index of second medium